Pritam1729/Pritam1729/README.md

 - 👋 Hi, I’m @Pritam1729
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning PES University
+- 🌱 I’m currently Studying in PES University
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me with by likedin Account www.linkedin.com/in/pritam-gurav-b38529237

 <!---